cea-hpc/wi4mpi/doc/source/developer_guide.rst

 The interface version of WI4MPI propose the promise as the preload version (one compilation, several run over different MPI implementation), but this time WI4MPI had to be seen as a fully MPI Library.
-All the previously section are still relevent for the interface, the only things that changed is the new level name INTERFACE (see the schema below).
+All the previously section are still relevant for the interface, the only things that changed is the new level name INTERFACE (see the schema below).
 This level has to be considered as a "libmpi.so" which is linked to the user application.